 In this view, the geologic record reflects a catastrophic global flood, and not ages of planetary formation, and may also indicate short-term catastophic plate tectonic activity.
 The Noahic flood was global and the animals taken in the ark were all those needed to repopulate the entire planet with all the land-dwelling and avian species which we see today.
 I have never encountered an explanation for the global co-mingling of fresh and salt water and the efffect it would have on the aquatic life requiring one or the other type of environment, so I do not know how that is explained.

 As with OEC, instances of the super-natural recorded in scripture are accepted at face-value and as such there is no need for any naturalistic explanation of such phenomena.

 To be reasonably complete, we must make mention of the various mythological accounts that come down from ancient civilizations.
 They vary in the degree of fanciful components, but as a whole have a poor record when compared to what we have learned about the cosmos over the past few hundred years.
 As a group, they stand out in stark contrast to the Bible account (when interpreted from an old-creation worldview) in nearly all key areas, despite the claims of atheists that the Biblical creation account is “just another creation myth”.

 Perhaps the biggest contrast between these and the Judeo/Christian scripture is that in the former, imperfect God(s) are depicted within space-time with the likeness, nature and failings of man, while in the latter, man is created in the image of a perfect God who is transcendent of space-time.
-In other words, in pagan mythology, God seems very much to be in the image of man, but in Judeo-Christian scripture, man is created in the image of God.
+In other words, in pagan mythology, God bears the image of man, but in Judeo-Christian scripture, man bears the image of God.